rakus/extensible-maven-completion/README.md

 To make creation of the completion extensions even easier, the script `mvn-comp-create-all-extensions.sh` searches the local repository for all jars that look like a Maven plugin and executes `mvn-comp-create-extension.sh` on it.

 A jar is detected as a plugin if it contains the words `maven` and `plugin` in its name.
 This will result in some false positive and produce error message.
 They can be ignored.

-#### Manually create a Completion-Plugin
+#### Manually creating a Completion Extension

 There is no reason to manually create a completion extension script.
 Anyway, here are the steps:

 Create a file in `~/.maven-completion.d` with a file name with the extension `mc-ext`.

+The extension has to support the following invocations:

+`some-name.mc-ext register`: This prints the name to register.
+It prints the full qualified plugin name `<groupId>:<artifactId>` and the `goalPrefix` (if available).
+Each on its own line.
+Version numbers are __not__ part of the names.

+`some-name.mc-ext goals`: This prints the goals of the plugin separated with pipes (`|`).
+A leading pipe is not allowed!

+`some-name.mc-ext goalopts <goal>`: This prints the property definition command line options for the goal including the leading `-D`.
+The options are pipe (`|`) separated and need a _leading pipe_.
+If the goal doesn't support any property an empty string is printed (`echo ""`).
+Boolean properties should be printed with their non-default value.

+For any other invocation a help text should be printed to STDERR and the script exits with a non-zero exit code.
+It __must not__ print anything to STDOUT in this case!

 Example - Completion Extension for the `maven-shade-plugin`: